-Within a municipality with residential one- to four-unit zoning for parcels created by a platted subdivision, easements are typically referenced, access by public or private road is required, zoning is well-defined, and water, sewer, and power are usually provided.
+Within municipalities with zoning for residential platted subdivisions, easements are typically referenced, access by public or private road is required, zoning is well-defined, and water, sewer, and power are usually provided.
 Buyers typically do not have problems with real property purchases of this type.

-Outside of a municipality, perform your due diligence:
+Outside of a municipality, the following is a guide for performing due diligence:

 - Essential services.
-In other States, a public entity like a county or city is typically responsible for providing roads, water, sewer, fire, police protection, and sometimes power.
-In Idaho, these services may be provided by public or private entities.
+In Idaho, provision for roads, water, sewer, fire, police protection, and sometimes power may be provided by public or private entities.
 If public, services are usually handled by individual districts, i.e., water districts, road districts, sewer districts.
 The exception to this rule is some municipalities that have centralized the provision of services within its limits.
 Take the time to find out how services are provided to your land to determine whether such provision will be satisfactory.

 - Survey.
 Unless there was a subdivision of a larger parcel and you can find the monument corners for your subject parcel, a ground survey or drone mapping flyover is recommended as a contingency of a purchase contract.
 A ground survey will determine the true boundaries of the parcel, rather than relying on alleged markers like hedges or fences, which frequently are not accurate representations.
 A drone mapping flyover will allow analysis of topographic and other features.